maxh/maxheinritz.com/_posts/2025-09-06-annual-ledger.md

 Here are some tactical changes I've made since starting to track expenses:

 - Switched from Walgreens to Mark Cuban's Cost Plus Pharmacy for pharmaceuticals.
 It's much cheaper and way more convenient.
 - Applied for and started using new credit cards.
-For example, I use the Bilt Rewards card to earn 1% rewards on HOA dues.
-More to talk about here but maybe I'll save that for another post.
+See the post [how to get subsidized](./how-to-get-subsidized.html).
 - Walk and bike everywhere to avoid transit and ridesharing costs.
 I was already doing that but even more so now.
 - Fewer "aspirational" expenses.
 Previously I would buy things I think I might need or might be something I would enjoy.
 I do less of that now.
 - Spend more generously on gifts for friends and family.
 I treat a high number in that category as good.